bnbsystems/website/content/english/careers/positions/AccountExecutive.md

 # Minimum qualifications

 * proven experience as an Account Executive
-* a successful track record in software sales for at least 2 year of professional experience working in software projects
+* a successful track record in software sales for at least 2 years of professional experience working in software projects
 * advanced English is a must

 # Responsibilities